CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

----
-title: Logging with Event Hub
-parent: Analytics & Monitoring
-has_children: false
-nav_order: 3
----

-## Event Hub Overview
+# Task 3: Event Hub Overview

 [Azure Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/#overview) is a fully managed, real-time data ingestion service.
 Millions of events per second can be aggregated to build dynamic data pipelines.

 We can use Event Hubs with Azure API Management to obtain analytics of our API usage.

-## Create an Event Hubs namespace
+## Task 3.1: Create an Event Hubs namespace

 An Event Hubs namespace provides a unique scoping container in which you create one or more event hubs.
 To create a namespace in your resource group using the Azure portal, follow these steps: